kevinyswong/kevinyswong.github.io/index.md

-Let us now take a step back and situate the declining book readership problem within a societal context (I apologize if this section is long, as it's not the main concern in this post, but this grew and grew as I was writing it).
+Let us now take a step back and situate the declining book readership problem within a societal context (I apologize if this section is long, as it's not the main concern of this post, but this grew and grew as I was writing it).
 No one likes to think about class or inequality; it simply is not pleasant to consider unequal access to resources due to causes not entirely under one's control, but its effects on book readership, among other things, are unignorable.
 The Pew